mkylman/intune-bulk-actions/README.md

 java -jar target/intune-bulk-actions-0.1.0.jar shell
 ```

+On Windows, interactive and device-code flows can persist the MSAL token cache using DPAPI so later launches can acquire tokens silently when possible.

 ## Config file (`ibt.cfg`)
 You can put auth settings in a config file instead of exporting env vars each time.